-If you believe a fire department may have used firefighting foam with these chemicals during training or fire suppression, you may want to determine the extent of contamination.
-You can work with your water provider and local public health agency to develop a sampling plan to test and investigate whether PFAS entered drinking water supplies.
+If you believe your fire department may have used firefighting foam with these chemicals during training or fire suppression, you may want to determine the extent of contamination.
+If you have a groundwater well on site, we recommend you contact labs and test for PFAS chemicals.
+We also recommend notifying the local water provider and local public health agency to help determine whether PFAS chemicals entered drinking water supplies.

-Who to contact if PFAS are found in water sources at or near the site?
-If PFAS are found in water samples taken at or near your site, please contact your local public health agency for further discussion.
-Additional resources and information can be found in the resources section below.
+If PFAS chemicals are found in water samples taken at or near your site, please contact your local public health agency for further discussion.
+Additional resources and information can be found in the resources section above.